Ubuntufanboy/Ubuntufanboy/README.md

 ## WARNING

-I often will make repos and let the die because I tried to make something too difficult.
+I often will make repos and let them die because I tried to make something too difficult.
 I may re-visit it one day but it is unlikley.

 ## Interests
 ### (Ranked from highest interest to lower interest)